Loan Phone Scams: Know Your Risk if You Have Debt

-Fraudsters often impersonate legitimate financial institutions, the Better Business Bureau, or federal agencies like the Department of Education to appear legitimate.
+Fraudsters often impersonate financial institutions, the Better Business Bureau, or federal agencies like the Department of Education using caller ID spoofing to appear legitimate.
 They then try one or more of the below tactics:

 Loan scammers may call offering to help you recover by guaranteeing you a loan.
 You're asked to pay a simple, advanced fee to submit your application and release the funds.

 However after you pay up, they'll disappear - without following through on the loan offer.